john-kurkowski/dotfiles/README.md

 to the author and they don't benefit others.
 It's a balance.
 When building a custom prompt, it can be full of inscrutable symbols and directives.
 When you see this, **outsource to plugins**.
 Then the majority of the custom code becomes listing plugins and configuring them.
-You'll see this in the files, above.
+You'll see this in the files above.
 Plugins do the thing 90% as good as the best dotfile hacker, with little code to maintain for the end user.
 Hitch your wagon to the community.
 Functionality is an asset.
 Code is a liability.